aralroca/aralroca.com/posts/cat-dog-classifier.md

 I recommend reading [this other article](https://aralroca.com/blog/first-steps-with-tensorflowjs) where I introduce Tensorflow.js.

-However, after this you'll be able to classify any kind of image in an easy way even without any knowledge of ML.
+However, after this, you'll be able to classify any kind of image in an easy way even without any knowledge of ML.
 Also, it can be replicated for any image classification problem.

 **We will cover the following:**